 Solar power helps light up Essex railway station

-The lights have been installed on a walkway at Chappel & Wakes Colne railway station, on the branch line between Sudbury and Marks Tey.
+The lights have been installed on a walkway at Thorpe-le-Soken railway station, on the ‘Sunshine Coast’ branch line between Colchester and Clacton-on-Sea.

-The walk along the entrance road used to be dark and unlit, but now with 54 Solar power cats eyes in place the walk way is illuminated and provides a clear path for passengers to walk along.
+The walk along the entrance road used to be dark and unlit, but now with 50 solar-powered cats eyes in place the walk way is illuminated and provides a clear path for passengers to walk along.